brianloveswords/tsify-repro-types-issue/README.md

 okay
 ```

+To test against different versions of typescript, pass a `version=` flag to make, e.g. `make version=3.8.3` or `make version=latest`.

+This patch was tested against the following versions of typescript:

+- 3.8.3
+- 3.9.7
+- 4.0.0-dev.20200722

 ## Patch

 The patch that fixes this issue can be found at `typefix.patch`, but is short enough to inline here: